-Nhulunbuy is a mining town of about 3000 people but it is also a hub for the local indigenous communities that are spread throughout Arnhem Land.
-Yirrkala is the closest, about a 15 minute drive from town and is quite large compared to the others.
-They even have two schools, two medical centres, a garden nursery, along with the local store.
+Nhulunbuy is a mining town of about 3000 people but it is also a hub for the local Indigenous communities that are spread throughout Arnhem Land.

 A small piece of fine hair from a child is cut and tied to a stick to create a brush used to paint intricate layers in a crosshatch pattern called ‘rarrk‘ that is commonly used in Yolgnu clan designs.
 The visual effect it creates is mesmerising in what appears to become a 3D pattern when stared at long enough.
 Clan symbols are often used to decorate including the ‘baru‘ (crocodile) or ‘bapi’ (snake).

-The few tourists that do drift in during the year can choose from a range of activities to explore, although they’ll need permission from the indigenous office in the form of a permit if they intend to explore off the main road.
+The few tourists that do drift in during the year can choose from a range of activities to explore, although they’ll need permission from the Northern Lands Council in the form of a permit if they intend to explore off the main road.